-When configured for inverting operation, the ISO5851 can be configured to shutdown automatically in the event of a fault condition by tying the FLT output to IN+.
-For high reliability drives, the open drain FLT outputs of multiple ISO5851 devices can be wired together forming a single, common fault bus for interfacing directly to the micro-controller.
-When any of the six gate drivers of a three-phase inverter detects a fault, the active low FLT output disables all six gate drivers simultaneously.
+When configured for inverting operation, the ISO5852S device can be configured to shutdown automatically in the event of a fault condition by tying the FLT output to IN+.
+For high reliability drives, the open drain FLT outputs of multiple ISO5852S devices can be wired together forming a single, common fault bus for interfacing directly to the microcontroller.
+When any of the six gate drivers of a three-phase inverter detects a fault, the active-low FLT output disables all six gate drivers simultaneously.

-Figure 47.
-Global Shutdown with Inverting Input Configuration as Instruments Incorporated Submit Documentation
+Figure 53.
+Global Shutdown With Inverting Input Configuration